Dynamical symmetries in laser harmonic generation via a cubic nonlinearity: Connection with Noether's Theorem and spectral theorems

 \section{Connection with Noether's Theorem and spectral theorems}

 In this section, we explore the connection between our work and Noether's Theorem \cite{noether}, and also with various spectral theorems by Laue \cite{laue}, Bloch \cite{bloch} and Floquet \cite{floquet}.
 The connection between Noether's and Laue's theorems is already suggested by the example of light diffraction from a grating with vertical grooves with horizontal spacing $L$, see Figure \ref{fig:2}.
 Shifting this grating by an infinitesimal vertical distance will not change anything, so the vertical $k$-component is the same for all diffraction orders (Noether).
 However, the grating needs to be shifted by a minimum distance of $L$ in the horizontal direction to map it back onto itself; no smaller shift will do.
 Thus, the horizontal $k$-components of the diffraction orders are separated by $2\pi/L$ (Laue).
+(When the minimal shift is ``infinitesimal'', then the separation between side bands becomes ``infinite'', i.e. there will be no side bands.)
 This shows how both Noether's and Laue's theorems can be present in the same configuration.
 The connection can also be seen in the ``hierarchy of progressions'' displayed in Figure \ref{fig:1}.